Business Minor Goes with any Major

 - Learn how to balance the books

-- Understand the essentials of management
+- Understand the essentials of managing people

 - Know when you need an accountant or lawyer